JsonObjectCompact¶

 - Returns

-if the root JSON value is not an object. - Returns
+HAKKA_JSON_TYPE_ERRORif the root JSON value is not an object. - Returns

-. - Exception safety: Strong guarantee.
+HAKKA_JSON_RECURSION_DEPTH_EXCEEDEDif nesting exceedsmax_depth. - Exception safety: Strong guarantee.

 - Returns